thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Control Messages.md

 00000000 ................................... locktime: 0 (a block height)
 </code></pre>

-**Updating A Bloom Filter**
+## Updating A Bloom Filter

-Clients will often want to track inputs that spend outputs (outpoints) relevant to their wallet, so the filterload field *nFlags* can be set to allow the filtering node to update the filter when a match is found.
-When the filtering node sees a pubkey script that pays a pubkey, address, or other data element matching the filter, the filtering node immediately updates the filter with the outpoint corresponding to that pubkey script.
+Clients will often want to track <<glossary:inputs>> that spend <<glossary:outputs>> (outpoints) relevant to their wallet, so the filterload field *nFlags* can be set to allow the filtering <<glossary:node>> to update the filter when a match is found.
+When the filtering node sees a <<glossary:pubkey script>> that pays a pubkey, <<glossary:address>>, or other data element matching the filter, the filtering node immediately updates the filter with the <<glossary:outpoint>> corresponding to that pubkey script.

 ![Automatically Updating Bloom Filters](https://dash-docs.github.io/img/dev/en-bloom-update.svg)